kitnil/awesome/README.md

 - [TensorFlow-Tutorials](https://github.com/Hvass-Labs/TensorFlow-Tutorials) - TensorFlow Tutorials with YouTube Videos
 - [Virgilio](https://github.com/virgili0/Virgilio) - Your new Mentor for Data Science E-Learning.
 - [the-craft-of-selfteaching](https://github.com/selfteaching/the-craft-of-selfteaching) - One has no future if one couldn't teach themself.
+- [Learning-Bitcoin-from-the-Command-Line](https://github.com/BlockchainCommons/Learning-Bitcoin-from-the-Command-Line) - A complete course for learning Bitcoin programming and usage from the command
 - [headlines](https://github.com/udibr/headlines) - Automatically generate headlines to short articles
 - [pytextrank](https://github.com/DerwenAI/pytextrank) - Python implementation of TextRank for phrase extraction and summarization of text documents
 - [adjustText](https://github.com/Phlya/adjustText) - A small library for automatically adjustment of text position in matplotlib plots to minimize overlaps.